 Evaporative systems are most suited to hotter and dryer climates.
-Where the user has selected an evaporative cooler and the flag in Energy value and societal cost indicates that evaporative coolers are not recommended for the specific climate zone that is being assessed, the software system should flag to the user that evaporative coolers are not normally recommended in that climate.
+Where the user has selected an evaporative cooler and the flag in section 3.14 indicates that evaporative coolers are not recommended for the specific climate zone that is being assessed, the software system should flag to the user that evaporative coolers are not normally recommended in that climate.